rafeca/email-templates/README.md

 # giffgaff emails template

-This project contains the main template to create the giffgaff marketing emails.
+This project contains an example of responsive email templates (used to create the giffgaff marketing emails).

+You can check the templates by accessing [here](http://rafeca.com/email-templates)

 # How to test